apollographql/subscriptions-transport-ws/README.md

 Note that the packages implement distinct protocols, so you must migrate all clients and servers.

 If you're using subscriptions with the Apollo platform, the [Apollo Server docs](https://www.apollographql.com/docs/apollo-server/data/subscriptions/#switching-from-subscriptions-transport-ws) show how to use `graphql-ws` with Apollo Server, Apollo Studio Explorer, Apollo Client Web, Apollo iOS, and Apollo Kotlin.
+If you have more questions about using `graphql-ws` with the Apollo platform, file an issue on the corresponding repository or post in [the community](https://community.apollographql.com/).

 The [`graphql-ws` README](https://github.com/enisdenjo/graphql-ws/blob/master/README.md) shows how to integrate `graphql-ws` with other software.